 Behavior

 Accuracy was high across subjects (mean of 89%), with little variability across conditions that would allow for informative analysis.
-Correct trials were used to examine reaction time (RT) differences between old and new items using a paired samples t-test, which showed no significant difference (t(24) = 0.40, p = .69, old RT = 834 ms, new RT = 836 ms).
+Correct trials were used to examine reaction time (RT, calculated as the median RT for each level of the design for each participant) differences between old and new items using a paired samples t-test, which showed no significant difference (t(24) = 0.40, p = .69, old RT = 834 ms, new RT = 836 ms).
+Because Room B items were always studied 15 s before test, the manipulation of retention interval applied only to items that appeared in Room A, so two sets of repeated measures ANOVAs were run: one set that contained when---presentation room, as well as the where manipulations, without when---short long; and one set that used only Room A items and contained when---retention interval, as well as the where manipulations.
+This allowed us to look at interactions between both aspects of when and where.

-RT data from the old items were analyzed using a 2 (when, presentation room: A, B) x 2 (where, location at test relative to study: stationary, displaced) x 2 (where, location relative to other study items: common, unique) repeated-measures ANOVA, with all factors being within subjects.
-These results are summarized in table 1A.
+RT data for correct responses to old items were analyzed using a 2 (when---presentation room: A, B) x 2 (where---location at test relative to study: stationary, displaced) x 2 (where---location relative to other study items: common, unique) repeated-measures ANOVA, with all factors being within subjects.
+These results are summarized in the top portion of Table 1.
 There was a main effect of presentation room, with items seen in the earlier Room A having longer RTs (852 ms) than those seen in the more recent Room B (817 ms).
 There was also a main effect of location at test relative to location at study, with items that were in the same location at study and test having shorter RTs (791 ms), than items that were displaced at test (878 ms).
 There was no significant effect of location relative to other items (common RT = 839 ms, unique RT = 829 ms).
 More interestingly, there was a significant interaction between presentation room and displacement at test, with RTs for displaced items showing no difference between Room A (878 ms) and room B (877 ms), while stationary items did differ (826 ms for Room A, 756 ms for Room B).
 There were no other significant interactions (all ps > .2).